How to Tackle Job Insecurity: Job Resources VS Demands

 1. Resources and demands both matter for job insecurity but the former matters more.

-2. Loss of resources and increase in demands are more crucial for part-time employees and blue collar workers and these groups are more prone to job insecurity.
+2. Loss of resources and increase in demands are more crucial for part-time employees or blue collar workers foor feeling job insecurity than full-time or white collar workers.

-3. Gender, tenure and union membership doesn’t seem to matter for job insecurity.
+4. Gender, tenure and union membership doesn’t seem to matter for feeling job insecure.

 Have you ever found yourself trying to look busy at work, just to avoid being perceived as slacking on the job, and to protect your job?
 That feeling refers to job insecurity – the fear of losing one’s job.